arees88/ML_Azure_P3_Capstone/README.md

 In the **AutoML** experiment we restricted the run time to 30 minutes which allowed for 58 models to be explored.
 Increasing the experiment time would potentially allow to find another, better performing model.

 In the case of **Hyperdrive** experiment we used Random sampling and restricted the number of iterations to 20.
 Using higher number of iterations with more Random sampler choices may help with finding a set of hyperparameters that give better performance.
 To make sure that we do not miss the best performing hyperparameter settings we could swith to Grid sampling instead.
-Choosing a diffrent early termination policy may also help by providing savings without terminating promising jobs.
+Choosing a different early termination policy may also help by providing savings without terminating promising jobs.
 For example using the more conservative Median Stopping Policy rather than BanditPolicy.

 The **Amphibians Data Set** is multilabel and can be used to predict the presence of seven different amphibian species in water reservoirs.
 I have used Label1 to predict the presence of the Green frogs.
-We could use the ramaining labels, Label2 to Label7, to predict the presence of the other amphibian species such as Brown frogs, Common toad, Fire-bellied toad, Tree frog, Common newt and Great crested newt.
+We could use the remaining labels, Label2 to Label7, to predict the presence of the other amphibian species such as Brown frogs, Common toad, Fire-bellied toad, Tree frog, Common newt and Great crested newt.

 Swagger is the tool that helps to build, document, and consume RESTful web services deployed in the Azure ML Studio.
 It explains what types of HTTP requests the API can consume, e.g. POST and GET, the request parameters it takes and the return values.
 To configure Swagger we need to obtain the Swagger definition file.
-Nomally Azure provides the swagger.json file, which is used to create the web site that documents the HTTP endpoint, for the models deployed in ML Studio.
+Normally Azure provides the swagger.json file, which is used to create the web site that documents the HTTP endpoint, for the models deployed in ML Studio.
 This can be downloaded from the Swagger URI section of the Endpoint screen of the deployed model.
 When we deploy Azure models from the Jupyter notebooks using the **AciWebservice** Class, the swagger configuration file is not automatically generated.
 It would be good to find out how the Swagger configuration can be generated for the Endpoints deployed via the Jupyter notebooks as well.